 Go to the File dropdown menu to open or close a dataset, export your data, and see the list of available datasets.
 The Datasets menu in the Navigator windows duplicates some of these options for convenience.

 2.3 Instruments

-Go to the Instruments dropdown menu to simulate an instrument, update your firmware, set up automatic tasks, or take advantage of the utilities.
+Go to the Instruments dropdown menu to simulate an instrument or update your firmware, or take advantage of the utilities.